uvhd - Free Software under GNU FSF GPLv3 License

 Note

-• you must have downloaded the program from www.uvsoftware.ca
+• you must have downloaded the programs from www.uvsoftware.ca

-• also download the custmas1 file to test/demo the program
+• also download VUdemofiles.zip to test/demo the programs

-• your Unix/Linux system has an ANSI C compiler
+• your Unix/Linux must have an ANSI C compiler

 #1. cp uvhd.c src/uvhd.c - store program in source subdir